-· A study by Bohnert et al. (2017) found that OUD patients who relapsed had
+• A study by Bohnert et al. (2017) found that OUD patients who relapsed had

-- a significantly higher risk of injury compared to those who did not relapse • Among patients who relapsed, the injury rate was 13.7 per 100 person- - Among patients who did not relapse the injury rate was 2.9 per 100 - Among patients who did not relapse, the injury rate was 2.9 per 100 person-years - Injuries included overdose, suicide attempt, and non-fatal unintentional injuries - The World Health Organization (WHO) estimates the global injury rate for unintentional injuries at an injury rate of approximately 0.02 per 100 personyears.
+- a significantly higher risk of injury compared to those who did not relapse • Among patients who relapsed, the injury rate was 13.7 per 100 person- - Among patients who did not relapse the injury rate was 2.9 per 100 - Among patients who did not relapse, the injury rate was 2.9 per 100 person-years line inducted exercises a solid to the so - Injuries included overdose, suicide attempt, and non-fatal unintentional injuries - The World Health Organization (WHO) estimates the global injury rate for unintentional injuries at an injury rate of approximately 0.02 per 100 personyears.